gigiobix/kubewebctl/guide.md

     kubectl scale ws kubeo --replicas=0

 we see the controller scaling down the child deploy and this will scale down the number of controlled pod.

-Multiple website can be created

-    kubectl apply -f kubia.yaml

 ## Clean up
 Deleting the website, we'll see the metacontroller remove all the child resources too